iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Document+defaultSigningMethod"></a>

 ### document.defaultSigningMethod() ⇒ [<code>VerificationMethod</code>](#VerificationMethod)
-Returns the first `VerificationMethod` with a capability invocation relationship capable of signing this DID document.
+Returns a copy of the first `VerificationMethod` with a capability invocation relationship capable of signing this DID document.

 Throws an error if no signing method is present.